-In the Book of Daniel, Nebuchadnezzar, because of his ascribing to himself that which belonged to God alone (cf. 4:17, 30), was removed from the throne and driven into the field to eat grass as the oxen, remaining there for seven years.
+In the Book of Daniel, Nebuchadnezzar, because of his ascribing to himself that which belonged to God alone (cf. 4:17, 30), was removed from the throne and driven into the field to eat grass as the oxen.

-The entire matter - judicial issues and determinations, the passing of the sentence, and the execution of the sentence - was carried out by angels, though "the most High" (God Himself) was specifically said to be the One Who brought the matter to pass.
+The entire matter - judicial issues and determinations, the passing of the sentence, and the execution of the sentence - was carried out by angels, though the "most High [God Himself]" was specifically said to be the One Who brought the matter to pass.